BrightcoveOS/Java-MAPI-Wrapper/README.md

 About
 =====

-This project provides a wrapper around the Brightcove Media API, allowing integration with Java programs.
+This project provides a starting point for integrating the Brightcove Media API into your application.
+It provides simple ways to interact with the API.

 This project relies on the [Brightcove Commons open source libraries](https://github.com/BrightcoveOS/Java-Commons).